The Village Voice: Early history

 The Village Voice was launched by Ed Fancher, Dan Wolf, and Norman Mailer on October 26, 1955, from a two-bedroom apartment in Greenwich Village; that was its initial coverage area, which expanded to other parts of the city by the 1960s.
 In 1960, it moved from 22 Greenwich Avenue to 61 Christopher Street in a landmark triangular corner building adjoining Sheridan Square, and a few feet west of the Stonewall Inn; then, from the 1970s through 1980, at 11th Street and University Place; and then Broadway and 13th Street.
 It moved to Cooper Square in the East Village in 1991, and in 2013, to the Financial District.

 Early columnists of the 1950s and 1960s included Jonas Mekas, who explored the underground film movement in his "Film Journal" column; Linda Solomon, who reviewed the Village club scene in the "Riffs" column; and Sam Julty, who wrote a popular column on car ownership and maintenance.
 John Wilcock wrote a column every week for the paper's first ten years.
 Another regular from that period was the cartoonist Kin Platt, who did weekly theatrical caricatures.
 Other prominent regulars have included Peter Schjeldahl, Ellen Willis, Jill Johnston, Tom Carson, and Richard Goldstein.
-Staff of the Voice joined a union, the Distributive Workers of America, in 1977.
+Staff of The Voice joined a union, the Distributive Workers of America, in 1977.

 For more than 40 years, Wayne Barrett was the newspaper's muckraker, covering New York real estate developers and politicians, including Donald Trump.
 The material continued to be a valuable resource for reporters covering the Trump presidency.

 The Voice has published investigations of New York City politics, as well as reporting on national politics, with arts, culture, music, dance, film, and theater reviews.
-Writers and cartoonists for the Voice have received three Pulitzer Prizes: in 1981 (Teresa Carpenter, for feature writing), 1986 (Jules Feiffer, for editorial cartooning) and 2000 (Mark Schoofs, for international reporting).
+Writers and cartoonists for The Voice have received three Pulitzer Prizes: in 1981 (Teresa Carpenter, for feature writing), 1986 (Jules Feiffer, for editorial cartooning) and 2000 (Mark Schoofs, for international reporting).
 The paper has, almost since its inception, recognized alternative theater in New York through its Obie Awards.
 The paper's "Pazz & Jop" music poll, started by Robert Christgau in the early 1970s, is released annually and remains an influential survey of the nation's music critics.
 In 1999, film critic J. Hoberman and film section editor Dennis Lim began a similar Village Voice Film Poll for the year in film.
-In 2001, the Voice sponsored its first music festival, Siren Festival, a free annual event every summer held at Coney Island.
+In 2001, The Voice sponsored its first music festival, the Siren Music Festival, a free annual event every summer held at Coney Island.
 The event moved to the lower tip of Manhattan in 2011, and was re-christened the "4knots Music Festival", a reference to the speed of the East River's current.